-WordPress (WP) is one of the most popular and most powerful Content Management Systems (CMS) in the world.
-Moreover, it’s one of the best website hosting platforms as well.
-That said, 38.3% of all websites in the world are hosted by WP, which gives WP an amazing 63.6% of market share.
+WordPress (WP) is one of the world’s most popular and powerful Content Management Systems (CMS) and one of the best website hosting platforms.
+That said, 38.3% of all websites worldwide are hosted by WP, which gives WP an impressive 63.6% of the market share.

-Now, everyone knows that once you create a WP website, it’s fairly easy to use and maintain.
-However, once your site starts to grow and gain more organic traffic on a daily basis, you might end up in a situation where you have too much on your plate to handle.
+Everyone knows that once you create a WP website, it’s pretty easy to use and maintain.
+However, once your site starts to grow and gain more organic traffic daily, you might have too much to handle.

 This is due to the nature of WP.
-In fact, it’s open-source software that allows people to use, change, study and distribute this software.
-In other words, there are a lot of third-party add-ons, plug-ins and updates that can bloat your WP website, if you’re not careful.
+It’s open-source software that allows people to use, change, study, and distribute it.
+In other words, if you’re not careful, many third-party add-ons, plug-ins, and updates can bloat your WP website.

 What exactly is DevOps?

-DevOps stands for a set of practices that combines software development (Dev) and IT operations (Ops) to ensure continuous delivery and improvement.
-As far as WP DevOps go, it’s about maintaining and updating the site to ensure a seamless experience with no downtime.
+DevOps is a set of practices combining software development (Dev) and IT operations (Ops) to ensure continuous delivery and improvement.
+WP DevOps is about maintaining and updating the site to ensure a seamless experience with no downtime.

 When do you need a DevOps team?

 So, when is the best time to hire a good DevOps team?
 Simply put, it depends on your needs.
-As mentioned before, if you’re just starting out with your WP website, you can do most of the work yourself.
-However, as soon as your website starts to develop further and grow, you might need some help.
+As mentioned before, if you’re starting with your WP website, you can do most of the work yourself.
+However, as soon as your website develops and grows, you might need help.
 Here’s an example.

-Let’s say you have to maintain three WP sites.
-One is your business homepage, the second is an e-commerce platform, and the third one is a blog.
-The key factor here is that you’re earning revenue from these sites, especially the e-commerce one.
-Therefore, it would be wise to consider opting for reliable DevOps services at this point.
+You must maintain three WP sites: your business homepage, an e-commerce platform, and a blog.
+The critical factor is that you’re earning revenue from these sites, especially e-commerce.
+Therefore, it would be wise to consider opting for reliable DevOps services.

-The main reason is that you want to ensure exceptional customer service and support, as well as ensure that your e-commerce site doesn’t experience significant downtime.
-Although these three websites may seem like separate entities in this example, they are, indeed, connected and should be well-maintained equally so that everything can run smoothly.
+The main reason is that you want to ensure exceptional customer service and support and that your e-commerce site doesn’t experience significant downtime.
+Although these three websites may seem like separate entities in this example, they are connected and should be well-maintained equally so everything can run smoothly.

 What can a DevOps team do?

-This is where WP and DevOps really relate well.
-As mentioned before, it may not seem like it but maintaining a WP website, especially a large one, requires a lot of attention if you want things to go as smoothly as possible.
+This is where WP and DevOps relate well.
+As mentioned before, it may not seem like it, but maintaining a WP website, especially a large one, requires much attention if you want things to go as smoothly as possible.
 Your DevOps team is responsible for various things.
 Here are a few things the DevOps team will efficiently handle:

 - Updating your WP site